Beware of cashier's check scams and other fraud - click here for details

 Beware of anyone "representing a client".

-Beware of anyone who does not ask you specific questions about your vehicle.
+Beware of anyone who does not ask you specific questions about your item.

-Beware of anyone who speak with you on the phone through a operator-assisted relay call (Normally used for deaf or mute people)
+Beware of anyone who speaks with you on the phone through a operator-assisted relay call (Normally used for deaf or mute people)

 One basic method to follow is this: